NadeNa720/oliwka_translater/README.md

 A warm single-page translator that focuses on Spanish/Russian → Polish.
 Paste words or bracketed phrases to get precise Polish translations, two example sentences with translations, and automatic grouping into nouns, verbs, adjectives, adverbs, or phrases.
 You can save entries to a database (PostgreSQL on Railway recommended; falls back to SQLite locally).

 ## Features
-- Auto-detects Spanish or Russian input and translates to Polish using the free [LibreTranslate](https://libretranslate.de) service (no API key required by default).
+- Auto-detects Spanish or Russian input and translates to Polish using a reliable free chain (Google public endpoint first, then LibreTranslate/MyMemory fallbacks).
 - Handles lists of words and bracketed phrases; phrases stay together and everything else is translated individually.
 - Produces two warm example sentences for each entry and translates them to Polish.
 - Displays results grouped into five categories (nouns, verbs, adjectives, adverbs, phrases/other).